Personal information management: Personal space of information and personal information collections

-Activities of PIM
+Activities

-Activities of PIM i.e., the actions people take to manage information that is personal to them in one or more of the ways listed above, can be seen as an effort to establish, use, and maintain a mapping between information and need.
+Activities of PIM – i.e., the actions people take to manage information that is personal to them in one or more of the ways listed above – can be seen as an effort to establish, use, and maintain a mapping between information and need.

 Two activities of PIM occur repeatedly throughout a person's day and are often prompted by external events.